mcuntz/pyjams/docs/source/index.rst

      - Special functions for testing optimisations, sensitivity analysis, several forms of the logistic function and its derivatives, and other functions to be used with :mod:`scipy.optimize`
+   * - :func:`~pyjams.gridcellarea`
+     - Area of grid cells on Earth
+   * - :func:`~pyjams.readnetcdf.infonetcdf`
+     - Extract information from netCDF file
    * - :func:`~pyjams.romanliterals.int2roman`
      - Integer to Roman numeral conversion
-   * - :func:`~pyjams.readnetcdf.infonetcdf`
-     - Extract information from netCDF file
    * - :func:`~pyjams.kernel_regression`
      - Multi-dimensional non-parametric kernel regression
    * - :func:`~pyjams.kernel_regression_h`